Rational points on K3 surfaces of degree 2: K3 surfaces of degree 2 with Picard number 1 and infinitely many rational points

 where the right-hand side is a degree 4 polynomial in the variable $y$ with constant term 1.
 Therefore the points $P_1\coloneqq [1:0:0:1]$ and $P_2\coloneqq [1:0:0:-1]$ are rational points in $\widetilde{C}_X$.
 Specifying a $\QQ$-rational point, say $P_1$, endows $\widetilde{C}_X$ with the structure of an elliptic curve over $\QQ$ with origin $O=P_1$.

 By Mazur's Theorem \cite[Theorem III.5.1]{Mazur}, the point $P_2$ has finite order if and only if $mP_2=O$ for some $m\in \{1,2,\dots,9,10,12\}$.
-Since $\operatorname{lcm}(1,2,\dots, 9, 10, 12)=2520$, consider the subset of $V'$ of the surfaces $X$ such that $\widetilde{C}_X$ is a genus 1 curve (and therefore an elliptic curve as seen above) satisfying $2520P_2=O$.
+Since $\operatorname{lcm}(1,2,\dots, 9, 10, 12)=2520$, consider the subset of $W'$ of the surfaces $X$ such that $\widetilde{C}_X$ is a genus 1 curve (and therefore an elliptic curve as seen above) satisfying $2520P_2=O$.
 This is a closed subset, since the equality $2520P_2=O$ is given in coordinates by polynomial equations depending on the coefficients of the Weierstrass equation for $\widetilde{C}_X$.
-Let $U$ be the complement in $V'$ of this closed subset.
+Let $U$ be the complement in $W'$ of this closed subset.
 Then, for each $X\in U$, the curve $\widetilde{C}_X$ is an elliptic curve with a non-torsion point $P_2$, so $\widetilde{C}_X$ and hence $X$ have infinitely many rational points over $\QQ$.

 Finally, we show that $U$ is nonempty.
-The surface $S=X_0$ defined as in \eqref{X_h} with $h=0$ is contained in $M'$ as previously observed.
+The surface $S=X_0$ defined as in \eqref{X_h} with $h(x,y,z)=0$ is contained in $M'$ as previously observed.
 It can be checked that it is smooth and that $\widetilde{C}_S$ is a genus one curve given by

 This is an elliptic curve with a non-identity point over $\QQ$, since it has at least the two rational points $P_1$ and $P_2$ described above.
-It can be checked computationally that the torsion subgroup of $\widetilde{C}_S$ is trivial, so the non-identity point we found is a non-torsion point and hence $S\in U$. \end{proof}
+It can be checked computationally (e.g. using \textsc{Magma} \cite{magma}) that the torsion subgroup of $\widetilde{C}_S$ is trivial, so the non-identity point we found is a non-torsion point and hence $S\in U$. \end{proof}